Taiwan Itinerary: the Ultimate Taiwan travel guide!

 - The Hung’s Mansion – where we chose to stay in Taichung and it’s a great option if you are driving like we were.
 With free parking, large comfortable rooms and great food, Hungs Mansion is also a short walk to the incredible Feng Chia Night Market – click here to book now!

-How to get to Taichung: it takes one hour to travel by High-Speed Rail between Taipei and Taichung.
-It took us around 2 hours to drive between the two cities.
+How to get to Taichung: It took us around 2 hours to drive between Taipei and Taichung.
+It takes one hour to travel by High-Speed Rail between Taipei and Taichung – click here to buy rail tickets!

 Taichung deserves at least one full day to explore and, if we were to return, we’d allow two days!
 Start the morning at Rainbow Village, Taiwan’s most colourful neighbourhood before heading north of the city to the beautiful Zhongshe Flower Market.
 As well as a sea of flowers, props such as pianos, swings, and tractors make for great fun and great photo opportunities.